guychenya/cognate/README.md

 ### The Solution: Token Scaling

-Claudish implements a "Dual-Accounting" system:
+Cognate implements a "Dual-Accounting" system:

 1. **Internal Scaling (For Claude):**
    - We fetch the *real* context limit from OpenRouter (e.g., 1M tokens).